If you’re in the midst of planning your dream vacation to the Most Magical Place on Earth, you’ve likely come across the

 Ohana character breakfast price and time

-Breakfast is usually served from 7:30 am-Noon.
+Breakfast is usually served from 7:30 am to noon.
 There are a couple of different strategies to take when deciding what time works best:

 - If you plan on going to the Magic Kingdom, reserving an early 7:30 am time should get you there for rope drop (assuming it’s a 9:00 am rope drop).
 I love rope drop, but realize it’s too early for some.